Simple2B/RobertCohen-deploy/README.md

 <img width="858" alt="image" src="https://github.com/Simple2B/RobertCohen-deploy/assets/63252239/3a91927e-f6d6-4685-91ed-2bf4a6dae1e9">

 5. Under the option Application and OS Images (Amazon Machine Image), select Amazon Linux as selected in the above image.

 6. Create a new key pair by clicking on the highlighted button “Create new key pair”

 <img width="782" alt="image" src="https://github.com/Simple2B/RobertCohen-deploy/assets/63252239/ef3d0a57-4e61-47a2-8083-6a12be6b637c">

-Provide Key pair name — “ub-key-pair”
+Provide Key pair name — `userbook-keyvalue-pair`

 <img width="685" alt="image" src="https://github.com/Simple2B/RobertCohen-deploy/assets/63252239/7da0f20c-66b0-4fbf-b7ab-44ff535dd3f2">

 Click on Create key pair.
-A file with the name `ub-key-pair.pem` will be downloaded to your system.
+A file with the name `userbook-keyvalue-pair.pem` will be downloaded to your system.
 !This file will be used later to connect this EC2 instance via SSH

 7. Change Network Settings — change settings as per the below image.